 INCOME

 RES

 HEALTH

 FAMIL

 SALETY

 or restroom breaks.
 Rigid deadlines.
 Massive production goals.
 These are the working conditions at garment factories we surveyed in Bangalore, Jaipur, and Ludhiana.
 In these environments, workers continue neglecting their health in favour of monthly attendance bonuses, overtime pay, and other employee 'benefits'.
 Various reasons compel workers to soldier on in these jobs.
 Many come from rural areas and face pressure to regularly transfer money back home.
 Women workers, who make up the majority in the garment industry, take up these jobs due to their lack of formal education.
 While the majority of them are dual salaried households, the debts are quadruple.
-COVID was a major set, pushing families deep into debt.
+COVID was a major setback, pushing families deep into debt.
 On top of that, many had partners who were battling with alcoholism or debt.

 "My husband drinks a lot.
 I have two daughters whom I have to educate and marry off.
 Saving money is such a problem.
-I am worried he will come home drunk and either hurt me or my children." - Taitor, Bangalore

-"I am here doing this work and my young kids are back home, under the care of my parents, both my husband and I work, but we are in different cities, I am always worried for them, I can't even eat or sleep properly." - Tailor, Tinupur have in the women workers have rated their emotional well-being hegative (Joseph & Shanbagh, 2012) 35% Studies show women experience difficulty in striking a balance between personal and professional life.
+I am worried he will come home drunk and either hurt me or my children." - Taitor, Bangalore "I am here doing this work and my young kids are back home, under the care of my parents, both my husband and I work, but we are in different cities, I am always worried for them, I can't even eat or sleep properly." - Tailor, Tinupur 35% Studies show women experience difficulty in striking a balance between personal and professional life.
 Diabetes, anemia, and high blood pressure become common.
 One worker was prescribed anemia treatment, but refused because she was concerned that it might harm her reproductive health or make her unsuitable for marriage.